 Explore our range of fine merino socks at The Yorkshire Sock Company.

 Our socks are made in the UK to the highest standards.
 We produce cosy wool socks for men and women for every occasion.

-If you want to treat your feet with breathable, and sustainable socks made from natural fibres, choose from our selection of luxury woollen socks including dress socks, hiking socks, everyday socks, sleeping socks and more.
+If you want to treat your feet with breathable, and sustainable socks made from natural fibres, choose from our selection of luxury woollen socks including dress socks, hiking socks, everyday socks, bed socks and more.

 Find the finest British wool socks here today.